trevorstam/seattle-javascript-401d27/16-basic-authentication/LAB.md

 ===

 ## Submission Instructions
-  * Follow standard lab submission instructions
+  * Follow standard lab submission instructions using super-goose-skeleton as starting point.

 ## Learning Objectives
 * students will be able to create basic authorization middleware